 - 1/2 cup rolled oats

-- 2 tablespoons raw cacao powder or cocoa powder
+- 2 tbsp raw cacao powder or cocoa powder

-- 1/2 tablespoon coconut oil, in solid state + more for greasing the pan
+- 1/2 tbsp coconut oil, in solid state + more for greasing the pan

 - 1/2 cup dark chocolate chips